From wastewater to tap: Lessons from Europe's first direct potable reuse scheme

 The global market for water reuse is projected to reach $30.6 billion by 2030, and direct potable reuse (DPR) is set to become an important part of the reuse toolkit.

-Elsewhere, demonstration systems are operating in Utah (Pure SoJo) and Florida (pureALTA, a non-membrane-based treatment solution).
-Several others are in development.
-Both Colorado and California have adopted DPR regulations into their state legislation, providing regulatory pathways for public water systems.
+Elsewhere, demonstration projects are operating in Utah (Pure SoJo) and Florida, where the non-membrane-based pureALTA advanced treatment process is being evaluated.
+Several additional DPR projects are under development across the United States.
+Meanwhile, Colorado and California have adopted statewide direct potable reuse regulations, providing clear regulatory pathways for public water systems pursuing DPR.

 Why does Europe need DPR?